lupyuen/lupyuen.github.io/src/testbot3.md

 _How does it work?_

-Inside SDWire is the TODO Multiplexer.
+[__Inside SDWire__](TODO) is the TODO Multiplexer.
 Works like FTDI, supports TODO Data Lanes.
 Our Test Bot will run a Command-Line Tool (provided by SDWire) to "swap" the MicroSD between our Test Server and Test Device.

+__Micro-USB Port__ of SDWire exposes two functions...

+1.  __USB Mass Storage:__ For reading and writing the MicroSD

+1.  __SDWire Multiplexer:__ For swapping the MicroSD between devices

 Let's prepare our Test Server: Avaota-A1 SBC...